 Advantage: portable air conditioner

-Window air conditioners require way more heavy lifting than portable ones.
+Window air conditioners require way more heavy lifting than portable air conditioning.
 They are dangerous to install on your own.
 You will most likely need a professional for a smooth installation.

 Portable units are good to go once you plug them in.
 However, most models come with an exhaust hose, so you will have to place it next to the window to blow out hot air.
 While it’s hardly the most photogenic solution, it beats the complication of the installation process of the window aircon.